talut/rn-actionsheet-module/README.md

 # React Native ActionSheet
-With this package you can use ActionSheet.
-Usage of this package is same as both IOS and Android.
-Also usage of package is same as [ActionSheetIOS](https://facebook.github.io/react-native/docs/actionsheetios)
+This package will help you to using ActionSheetIOS(IOS) and BottomSheetDialog(Android).

-Also this package is workaround for Android Picker problem (https://github.com/facebook/react-native/issues/15556).
+Usage of this package same as for IOS and Android.
+Also this package usage same as [ActionSheetIOS](https://facebook.github.io/react-native/docs/actionsheetios)

 Using [`ActionSheetIOS`](https://facebook.github.io/react-native/docs/actionsheetios) component for IOS and using `RecyclerView` and `BottomSheetDialog` for Android as `NativeModule`.